-- Name, address, telephone number, and/or other contact information for the participant's health care provider, school or training program; church or other place of worship; social service case worker; counselor, rehabilitation provider, etc.; participant's child's school and health care provider.
-For the infant, also helpful to obtain contact information on other care providers: grandmothers, aunts, siblings. - Name, address, telephone number, and/or other contact information for support groups, shelters, food pantries, and other social service organizations used by the participant.
+• Name, address, telephone number, and/or other contact information for the participant's health care provider, school or training program; church or other place of worship; social service case worker; counselor, rehabilitation provider, etc. For the infant, also helpful to obtain contact information on other care providers: grandmothers, aunts, siblings.